 - A. When we go back to the authority of God alone, we should never assume by past practices that we instinctively know God's will. - 1.
 We are to be a people that respect God's authority just as Jesus respected the Father's authority.
-(Jn 12:48-50) - If we carefully define Bible words and stay within all God has revealed, then we will clearly know the path to take.
+(Jn 12:48-50) - 2.
+If we carefully define Bible words and stay within all God has revealed, then we will clearly know the path to take.
 (1 Cor 2:13 ASV) "combining spiritual things with spiritual words." - 3.
 Those who want to change the purpose and function of local churches either deny the need for authority or redefine Bible words to justify their actions. - B. What is a local church?
 Should they even exist?
 How do you know? - 1.
 Without the expressed authority of Christ there would be no such thing as churches. - 2.
-Let us take all that God has revealed in the New Testament on this subject and learn
+Let us carefully look at both the text and context and gather all passages that address a local church and stay within those passages authorize!